-21 The amplitude of a sound wave varies inversely as the square of the distance the sound has traveled from the source.
+The intensity of a sound wave varies inversely as the square of the distance the sound has traveled from the source.
 For example, to Listener A, a sound is 4 times as loud as that heard by Listener B situated twice the distance from the source as A. See D. M. Green, ibid, at p.
 133.

-22 Examples of other evidence of at least three shots: Governor Connally felt a bullet strike his back seconds after he heard the first shot.
+Examples of other evidence of at least three shots: Governor Connally felt a bullet strike his back seconds after he heard the first shot.
 He also heard and felt the effect of the third bullet that struck the President's head (WC 4 H 129) seconds later.
 Amos Euins (Affidavit November 22, 1963, WC 24 H 207) standing across from the Texas School Book Depository said that he looked up to the sixth floor window after he heard the first shot and saw two shots being fired from the sniper's rifle.
-There were three empty shells found inside the sniper's window.
+There were three empty shells found on the floor inside the sixth floor window.

-23 WR 115.
+WR 115.
 See also Warren Commission member Allan Dulles' comment at WC 5 H 174

-24 Jackson: WC 2 H 159
+27 Jackson: WC 2 H 159